vocalpy/vak/doc/index.rst

 :ref:`poems_index`
 ------------------
-Not enough open-source research software libraries have :ref:`poems_index`.
+Not enough open-source research software libraries have poems.
+We do, here: :ref:`poems_index`.

 .. toctree::
    :hidden: